flutter/website/get-started/codelab/index.md

 * [**lib/main.dart**](https://gist.github.com/Sfshaza/bc5547e112e4dc3a1aa87afdf917caeb)

 ---
-# Step 7: Using Themes
+# Step 7: Change the UI using Themes

 In this final step, you'll play with the app's theme.
 The _theme_ controls the look and feel of your app.
 You can use